Frequently Asked Questions

-Bring your health fund card with you your consultation as we have HICAPS in both our clinics which enables your rebate to be paid on the spot - saving you a trip to the health fund.
+Bring your health fund card with you to your consultation as we have HICAPS which enables your rebate to be paid on the spot - saving you a trip to the health fund.

 What do I need to bring to my first session?

 It is advisable to bring along any x-rays and scan results that you may already have had taken, a pair of shorts if the injury is to a bodypart that is under normal clothing, and your private health fund card (if you are a member).